zichuan-scott-xu/personal_website/index.md

   alt: website picture
 ---

-I am Scott Xu, an undergraduate and master student majoring in Math and Computer Science at Stanford University.
-My interests range from creating cool apps, applying AI models for social advancements, computer graphics in games, and algebraic number theory to be learned.
+I am Scott Xu, a Software Engineer at Meta 🛸.
+I obtained my B.S. in Mathematics and M.S. in Computer Science at Stanford University 🌲.
+My interests range from applying AI models for social advancements, cool computer graphics in game developments, and the wildness and beauty of mathematics.

-I will intern at IMC Trading as a quantitative researcher in Summer 2023.
-I previously interned at Google in Summer 2022 and <a href="http://snap.stanford.edu/">Stanford's SNAP group</a> in 2021.
+Previously, I interned at IMC Trading as a quantitative researcher in Summer 2023 and Google in Summer 2022.
+I was an undergraduate researcher at <a href="http://snap.stanford.edu/">Stanford's SNAP group</a> in the CURIS Program, 2021.